 The Exhibitor is obliged to comply with relevant legal and technical, construction and assembly, health and safety, sanitary and fire-fighting standards, etc.

 The Exhibitor is obliged to mark the glass surfaces of the exhibition stand in order to avoid being hit by other Fair participants.

+The Exhibitor is obliged to cover the entire surface of his exhibition stand with a carpet or other finishing material (carpet, panels, platform or other).

+Stand walls and other structural elements facing backwards to the neighboring stand should be aesthetically finished and painted in neutral white.
+Exhibitors of non-island-built stands (stand open on four sides) are required to enclose the exhibition space with a wall or other material clearly separating the border with the neighboring stand.
+In the event of a breach of the abovementioned the Exhibitor will be charged a contractual penalty of PLN 10,000 payable within 7 days from the date of delivery of the call for payment of the contractual penalty.

 The assembly and disassembly of stands can only take place on dates indicated by the Organizer.
+In case of excess of assembly and disassembly time by the Exhibitor, the Organizer in entitled to to charge the Exhibitor with a fee in an amount indicated in Extra Services price list.

 During assembly and disassembly, it is forbidden to disturb the construction or coatings of walls, floors and other elements of the venue where the Fair takes place, as well as use own forklifts and automatic lifts.

+The Exhibitor during the Fair as well as during the assembly and disassembly period shall secure the exhibits and property located on the exhibition area against any damage or loss at his own expense and at his own peril.

 The WARSAW EXPO exhibition hall categorically prohibits:

 - sticking to-, attaching to- and decaling the walls of the stands with any advertising, leaflets, information, etc. with the help of chemical substances, foam adhesives, double-sided tapes and other such means, which cause irreparable damage,